 Every day millions of people surf the internet as a way to make easy money.
 Especially around the holidays when money is short, and the cost of gifts is skyrocketing.

 An old scam has been revived by the scum bags waiting to pounce on innocent people who need money.
 It is a wrap your car money scam.
 Let’s get started on this review so we can expose this scam.

 I hope to get this article out very soon to help protect many of you from making the same mistake a friend of mine recently made.
-How was she to know this guy that called himself Eddy Fergus was an imposter?
+How was she to know this guy that called himself Eddy Fergus was an impostor.
 I will give you ways to spot these douchebags and save yourself some heartache.

 This guy used the name of Eddy Fergus, but I am sure he has changed his name by now or uses many aliases.
 So, to look for his name will not help you spot the wrap your car money scam.

 This particular car wrap scam is designed to launder money, and you are used as the tool or mule to do the dirty deed.

 But first things first.
-How will you find these people, or how do they locate you?
-You will receive a text message or a flyer in the mail telling you that you can make money advertising with a shrink wrap on your car.
+How will you find these people who want you to wrap your car in an advertisement, or how do they locate you?
+You will receive a text message or a flyer in the mail telling you that you can make money advertising with shrink-wrap on your car.
 All you have to do is drive around as usual and use your vehicle for advertising.
 You may see an add-on social media or a job posting board also.

 The scammer uses the logo of a well-known company to convince you it is legit, like energy drinks, Pepsi products, Nike.
 You want to check this out, so you go to the internet and look for the logo and the company.
 The company is legit, so you proceed forward.
 You believe a well-known company like these wouldn’t try to scam you because it would harm their reputation.